 Learn How To Create A Fantastic Game Setting

 The overwhelming majority of information we process is done visually.
 In fact, experts put that figure as high as 90%.
-Our short-term memories are only capable of holding between 5-9 objects simultaneously and thanks to Twitter, news is often delivered in a format that is limited to 140 characters.
+Our short-term memories are only capable of holding between 5-9 objects simultaneously and thanks to Twitter, news is often delivered in a format that is limited to a relatively low number of characters.

 This is a good indicator of how easy it is for us to become bored with visual stimuli.
 If something doesn't captivate our attention from the get-go, chances are we’ll quickly lose interest.
 The gaming industry also faces tough challenges as it attempts to enthrall players and retain them as loyal patrons.
 Consider for a moment that the biggest names in the gaming world struggle with this every single day – then imagine how hard it is for small gaming companies trying to make a name for themselves.

 We will demonstrate how a balanced setting can greatly assist when it comes to player retention, interaction and enjoyment in the game.
 We’ll start by taking you back to where it all begins – a white canvas!

 Simply put, the setting is the environment where the action takes place in a game.
 There are all sorts of settings out there, and you're probably familiar with many of them.
 These include art deco, post-apocalyptic, sci-fi, fantasy, battlefield, etc. You can gather a lot of information about the game from its setting.

 Let’s consider several games and the settings they use to create the right atmosphere: Mass Effect and Star Trek are sci-fi games of note; Neverwinter Nights is a fantasy-laden game, and Fallout takes place in a post-apocalyptic world.
 That having been said, it's not always cut and dry with different games.